AnupamKP/e-store/README.md

 # e-store

-An E-commerce web application written in Django.
+An E-commerce web application written with Python and JavaScript frameworks.